picturae/chars-and-chunks/README.md

 ## Notes

-### Version 1
+### Version 1 no longer supported

-The registration methods hotkey, hotkeys and barcode from version 1 are now deprecated.
+The deprecated registration methods hotkey, hotkeys and barcode from version 1 are now removed.
+Use the register method.

 ### Accesskeys